22nd Annual NASC

 Congressional Sportsmen's Foundation

 Chris Horton joined CSF in 2010 as the Midwestern States Director.
 In this role he oversaw and interacted with the state legislative sportsmen’s caucuses and members of the Governors Sportsmen’s Caucus throughout the region.
 As the Senior Director, Fisheries Policy, he serves as CSF’s primary point of contact on federal recreational fishing issues, as well as assists the States Program Team staff with challenges for anglers at both the state and regional levels.
-Chris currently serves on the Sport Fishing and Boating Partnership Council and has served on the Marine Protected Area Federal Advisory Committee, the board of the National Fish Habitat Partnership, and the Future Fisherman Foundation board of directors.
+Chris currently serves on the board of the Future Angler Foundation, the American Sportfishing Association’s Government Affairs Committee, and the Center for Sportfishing Policy’s Government Relations Committee.
+He has previously served on the Sport Fishing and Boating Partnership Council, Marine Protected Area Federal Advisory Committee, and the board of the National Fish Habitat Partnership.

 Prior to joining CSF, Chris served as the Conservation Director for the Bass Anglers Sportsman Society (B.A.S.S.).
 His primary responsibility was to work with and represent the B.A.S.S.
 Federation Nation and B.A.S.S. members on local, state and national conservation issues that impact sport fishing.
 During his tenure at B.A.S.S., he was part of a U.S. delegation to the United Nation’s Food and Agriculture Organization in the development of a Code of Practice for Recreational Fisheries.